George A. Romero's unrealized projects: Goosebumps

 In 2019, the George A. Romero Archival Collection was acquired by the University of Pittsburgh Library System.
 In 2021, the library system discovered a screenplay that had been written by Romero that was an adaptation of Welcome to Dead House, the first book in the Goosebumps series by author R. L. Stine, which was published in 1992.
 Additionally, the archives contained a September 1995 letter from Romero to Kevin Bannerman, a vice president of 20th Century Fox's Fox Family division, which stated that Romero was under consideration for the Goosebumps project.
 The screenplay, which measured 124 pages, roughly follows the same plot as the book, wherein an unsuspecting family more to a new town and discover that their neighbors are undead.
-However, the screenplay adds some criticism of capitalism that is not present in the source material and changes some elements of the plot.
+The script was dated in March 1996.
+However the screenplay adds some criticism of capitalism that is not present in the source material and changes some elements of the plot.
 Romero was one of several filmmakers who expressed interest in adapting Goosebumps during the height of its popularity in the 1990s, and Tim Burton was at one point attached to a project but abandoned it to work on Superman Lives.
 Romero's screenplay ultimately went undeveloped, and it would take until 2015 that Goosebumps received a film adaptation without Romero's involvement.